Health

 Project Details:

-The projectAccelerating Climate Change Adaptation Investment Planning to Enhance Resilience in Indonesiaaims to address the barriers to adaptation planning and ensure that the National Action Plan for Climate Change Adaptation (RAN-API) is well coordinated, implemented and monitored.
-The project has both a national and sub-national dimension: at the national level, it supports the next update of the RAN-API and enhance relevant assessment and budgeting systems.
-At the sub-national level, the project enhances landscape-based adaptation planning approaches in the archipelagic island site of Wakatobi that can potentially be scaled up in the future.
-The Wakatobi District was chosen as an appropriate piloting site due to its manageable size, coastal location and archipelagic landscape.
-As a marine national park, it also presents the opportunity of exploring and developing ecotourism as a potential adaptation option.
+The project “Accelerating Climate Change Adaptation Investment Planning to Enhance Resilience in Indonesia” addresses the barriers to adaptation planning and ensures that the National Action Plan for Climate Change Adaptation (RAN-API) is well coordinated, implemented, and monitored.
+The project has both a national and sub-national dimension: at the national level, it supports the next update of the RAN-API and enhances relevant assessment and budgeting systems.
+At the sub-national level, the project enhances landscape-based adaptation planning approaches in the archipelagic island site of Wakatobi that may be scaled up in the future.
+The Wakatobi District was chosen as an appropriate piloting site due to its manageable size, coastal location, and archipelagic landscape.
+As a marine national park, it also presents the opportunity to explore and develop ecotourism as a potential adaptation option.

 The project aims at delivering the following results under the three main outcomes: